-Dr. Kalsi and two long-term employees gave prepared remarks on Dr. Eldiwany that combined sincere complements, fond reminisces, and inside jokes.
+Dr. Kalsi and two long-term employees gave prepared remarks on Dr. Eldiwany that combined sincere compliments, fond reminiscences, and inside jokes.
 In addition to his many years of faithful service and significant technical contributions, Dr. Eldiwany was recognized for his exemplary personal traits that include meticulousness, technical rigor, passion, and “bull-dog-like” tenacity that often lead to spirited technical discussions, which can resonate throughout the office area!

-Dr. Eldiwany arrived in the U.S. from Egypt in March of 1978 after serving 4 years as a First Lieutenant in the Egyptian Airforce, and earning a bachelor degree in Mechanical Engineering.
+Dr. Eldiwany arrived in the U.S. from Egypt in March of 1978, after serving four years as a First Lieutenant in the Egyptian Air Force and earning a bachelor’s degree in Mechanical Engineering.
 He then earned his master’s and doctorate degrees in Mechanical Engineering at the University of Houston (UH) with an emphasis in solid mechanics.